 The SEC allows AIG to "incorporate by reference" the information AIG files with the SEC, which means that AIG can disclose important information to you by referring to those documents.
 The information incorporated by reference in this prospectus is considered to be part of this prospectus.
-Any reports filed by AIG with the SEC after the date of this prospectus and until the exchange offer is completed will automatically update, and where applicable, supercede any information contained in this prospectus or incorporated by reference in this prospectus.
-AIG incorporates by reference into this prospectus the document listed below and any filings made with the SEC under Section 13(a), 13(c), 14, or 15(d) of the Securities Exchange Act of 1934 after the date of this prospectus and until the exchange offer is completed.
-This prospectus is a part of a registration statement AIG filed with the SEC and does not contain all of the information in the registration statement.
-Whenever a reference is made in the prospectus to a document, please be aware that the reference is only a summary and that you should refer to the exhibits that are a part of the registration statement for a copy of the document.
-You may review a copy of the registration statement at the SEC's public reference room or its web site, as set forth above.
+Any reports filed by AIG with the SEC after the date of this prospectus and until the exchange offer is completed will automatically update, and where applicable, supersede any information contained in this prospectus or incorporated by reference in this prospectus.
+AIG incorporates by reference into this prospectus the documents listed below and any filings made with the SEC under Section 13(a), 13(c), 14, or 15(d) of the Securities Exchange Act of 1934 after the time of initial filing of the registration statement (or post-effective amendment), and after the date of this prospectus and until the exchange offer is completed.